cvasq/go-vue-websockets/README.md

 A Golang HTTP server / Vue.js web application that establishes a Websocket connection to echo.websocket.org

-The frontend utilizes Vue.js Components and the application can be easily shipped as a binary or container thanks to Go + Docker :whale2:
+The frontend utilizes Vue.js Components and the entire application can be easily shipped as a binary or container thanks to Go + Docker :whale2:

 Example project for starting other Vue + Go apps